-Timothy Spall stars in a fascinating, surprisingly non-morbid look into the life of Albert Pierrepoint, England’s reluctant celebrity hangman who dispatched hundreds of convicted killers, including Ruth Ellis and John Christie, not to mention 47 Nazi war criminals, in a literal marathon of the gallows.
+Timothy Spall stars in a fascinating, surprisingly non-morbid look into the life of Albert Pierrepoint.
+England’s reluctant celebrity hangman dispatched hundreds of convicted killers including Ruth Ellis and John Christie, not to mention 47 Nazi war criminals in a literal marathon of the gallows.
 The artist of the noose kept up a double life to separate his execution duties from his domestic marriage … until General Montgomery blew his cover of anonymity.
 Eddie Marsan and Juliet Stevenson provide terrific acting support in this undeservedly obscure gem from director Adrian Shergold.

 Pierrepoint: The Last Hangman

 2005 / Color / 1:78 widescreen / 91 95 min. / Pierrepoint; The Last Hangman / Available from Amazon UK or Amazon US / Street Date December 7, 2009 /

 Starring: Timothy Spall, Juliet Stevenson, Eddie Marsan, Clive Francis, Tobias Menzies.